ZiaDev/Pg-essential-dev/README.md

 2) columns => A string array conatining the name of columns to be part of the insert query.
 3) tableName => The table in which you want to insert the rows.

 And also ensures that the queries are executed in a way that no SQL injection is possible.
-It internally using pg-promise helper to execute the bulk insertion.
+It internally uses pg-promise helper to execute the bulk insertion.
 Here is an example of how you can use the bulkInsertion function.